-Drug and alcohol addiction is a serious, debilitating and life-threatening illness that can hinder all aspects of a person’s life.
+Drug and alcohol addiction is a serious, debilitating, and life-threatening condition that can hinder all aspects of a person’s life.
 Highmark recognizes the importance of detox and rehabilitation programs and provides coverage options to help patients cover the costs they incur during treatment.1 Below are some frequent topics of interest that may help you better understand your Highmark insurance coverage.

 Does Highmark Cover Detox Services?

 Detox services are covered under most Highmark insurance plans.
-Individual coverage can vary greatly depending on your individual plan, however.
+Coverage can vary greatly depending on your individual plan, however.
 Some plans may provide full coverage while others provide for co-insurance.
 This means that Highmark pays a certain percentage, and the patient is responsible for paying the remaining costs.

 For example, if your co-insurance was 30%, Highmark would cover 70% of the costs and you would be responsible for 30%.
-Many plans also require a copay, which is a specific dollar amount paid up front at the time of service – otherwise known as a deductible, which is a specified amount the patient must pay out of pocket before coverage kicks in.
+Many plans also require a copay, which is a specific dollar amount paid up front at the time of service.
+Some plans may also have a deductible, which is a specified amount the patient must pay out of pocket before coverage kicks in.

 Does Highmark Cover Rehab?

 Highmark typically provides some level of coverage for substance abuse rehabilitation programs since substance abuse is considered an illness.
 As with detox, the amount of coverage depends on your plan, so the amounts and types of coverage vary.
 There may also be coverage available if you have been diagnosed with a co-occurring mental illness that contributed to your drug or alcohol addiction.